-Objective II.3: Increase the institutional statewide graduation rate (defined as a student completing an award within 150% of "normal time" at any public post-secondary institution within the state) from the baseline rate from Fall 2017 cohort baseline level of 55.29% to 56.54% by AY 2028-29.

-Indicator 2: Percentage of students enrolled at a Four Year University identified in a first-time, full-time, degree-seeking cohort, graduating within 150% of "normal" time of degree completion from the institution of initial enrollment.
+- Objective II.3: Increase the institutional statewide graduation rate (defined as a student completing an award within 150% of "normal time" at any public post-secondary institution within the state) from the baseline rate from Fall 2014 cohort baseline level of 58.7% to 61.0% by AY 2025-26. - Indicator 2: Percentage of students enrolled at a Four Year University identified in a first-time, full-time, degree-seeking cohort, graduating within 150% of "normal" time of degree completion from the institution of initial enrollment. - 1.
+What is the type of indicator?
+Output, Support - 2.
+What is the rationale for the indicator?

-Output, Support